bfintal/Page-Builder-Sandwich-old/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Visual editor - page builder hybrid
+Turn your visual editor into a page builder

 == Description ==

 = Call it PB Sandwich for short =

-One of the most frustrating things when creating content is layouting and writing them.
+One of the most frustrating things when creating content is layouting and writing them inside the visual editor.

 Sure you can use **shortcodes columns**, but are not user friendly with all those distracting square brackets.
+Not to mention that column shortcodes are just displayed as a single column in the visual editor.

-They look great in the frontend, but they are not actual columns in the backend.
-Existing **page builders** are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.
+Existing **Page builders** are also great, but we didn't want to hijack the content editor and we wanted to find a way to do it using the existing visual editor that everyone knows.
+Page builders have a ton of code in them for creating brand new interfaces, but more code means more stuff which can go wrong in the future.

 *Check out the screenshots to see how Shortcodeless Columns works.*